Venlafaxine: Serotonin syndrome

 The development of a potentially life-threatening serotonin syndrome (also classified as "serotonin toxicity") may occur with venlafaxine treatment, particularly with concomitant use of serotonergic drugs, including but not limited to SSRIs and SNRIs, many hallucinogens such as tryptamines and phenethylamines (e.g., LSD/LSA, DMT, MDMA, mescaline), dextromethorphan (DXM), tramadol, tapentadol, pethidine (meperidine) and triptans and with drugs that impair metabolism of serotonin (including MAOIs).
 Serotonin syndrome symptoms may include mental status changes (e.g. agitation, hallucinations, coma), autonomic instability (e.g. tachycardia, labile blood pressure, hyperthermia), neuromuscular aberrations (e.g. hyperreflexia, incoordination), or gastrointestinal symptoms (e.g. nausea, vomiting, diarrhea).
 Venlafaxine-induced serotonin syndrome has also been reported when venlafaxine has been taken in isolation in overdose.
 An abortive serotonin syndrome state, in which some but not all of the symptoms of the full serotonin syndrome are present, has been reported with venlafaxine at mid-range dosages (150 mg per day).
 A case of a patient with serotonin syndrome induced by low-dose venlafaxine (37.5 mg per day) has also been reported.

 Miscarriage

 There are few well-controlled studies of venlafaxine in pregnant women.
 A study released in May 2010 by the Canadian Medical Association Journal suggests use of venlafaxine doubles the risk of miscarriage.
-Consequently, venlafaxine should only be used during pregnancy if clearly needed.
 A large case-control study done as part of the National Birth Defects Prevention Study and published in 2012 found a significant association between venlafaxine use during pregnancy and several birth defects including anencephaly, cleft palate, septal heart defects and coarctation of the aorta.
 Prospective studies have not shown any statistically significant congenital malformations.
 There have, however, been some reports of self-limiting effects on newborn infants.
 As with other serotonin reuptake inhibitors (SRIs), these effects are generally short-lived, lasting only 3 to 5 days, and rarely resulting in severe complications.
+According to the NHS, there is "no good evidence that taking venlafaxine in early pregnancy will affect your baby’s development", while also stating that a rare side effect is increased bleeding during childbirth.